IgniteUI/igniteui-docfx/jp/components/texthighlight.md

 #### Inputs

-The following input is available in the **igxTextHighlight** directive:
+The following inputs are available in the **igxTextHighlight** directive:

 | Name | Type | Description |
 | :--- | :--- | :--- |